-Most people infected with COVID-19 develop mild symptoms (or no symptoms at all) and do not need special treatment.
-However, many people develop severe symptoms requiring hospital treatment and in a considerable amount of cases contracting COVID-19 can lead to death1.
-As it is a very recent disease, there is no specific vaccine or antiviral available yet.
-Due to the pandemic character of COVID-19, it is critical to identify the drug treatment options as soon as possible.
+Most people infected with the SARS-CoV-2 virus develop mild or moderate symptoms of the COVID-19 disease and do not require a special treatment.
+However, many people develop severe symptoms requiring hospital treatment and in a considerable number of cases COVID-19 leads to death1.
+Despite COVID-19’s relatively recent emergence, specific vaccines and some targeted antivirals are already available.
+Other symptomatic therapies display some efficacy, as well2,3,4.
+Due to the ongoing pandemic character of COVID-195, emerging variants of concern6, the persistent health system strain and the economic burden of the infection7,8, it is critical to identify new drug treatment options with improved efficacy and safety profile.

 A high-priority pursuit by scientists from all over the world led to an unprecedentedly fast development of vaccine formulations.
 Proved to prevent infection and severe disease, COVID-19 vaccines based on diverse technology platforms are available for application for the general public4,9.
 As of March 3, 2022, 35 vaccines are approved around the world, of which 10 have been granted Emergency Use Listing by the World Health Organization.
 Even more formulations are in development4.